-Test Glycol Mixture (monthly)
+3. Test Glycol Mixture (monthly)

 For component protection from corrosion and temperature, test the mix to ensure adequate ratios of glycol.
-A refractometer is available through our department.
-See process parts recommendations on page 10 for more details.
+A refractometer is available through our parts department.
+See process fluid recommendations on page 10 for more details.

 4. Fluid Pressures (at least monthly)